Celso0408/Sticking-coefficient/README.md

 The script will run by default only for lines 4. and 5., while the other lines remain commented.
 This creates `density.dat` (nuclear density), `exact_data.dat` (all kinetic energies contribution), and `TDPES.dat` (Time-dependent potential energy surface) as output files.

 Running `python plot_Tn.py` will create a figure with all kinetic energies contribution.
-The `plt_dynamic.py` is class to generate the `.mp4` file, and it is part of the `exact_fact_analysis.py` script.
+The `plt_dynamic.py` is the class to generate the `.mp4` file and is part of the `exact_fact_analysis.py` script.